PravinSelva5/Ethereum-Blockchain-Developer-with-Solidity/README.md

 3. Public Keys and Addresses are generated from Private Keys
 4. Private Keys have to be kept secret & safe at all costs

+- The private key is sent to a function called Elliptic Curve Digital Signature Algorithm to generate a Public Key (64-bytes long).
+This is a one way functionality, you can't take your public key and generate your private key.
+With this public key, you can create an Ethereum Account (Keccak Hash of the last 20 bytes of the public key )

 #### Cryptographic Hashing Intro